*Some of the links in this post are affiliate links. For full information, please see our disclaimer here.

 The app uses adaptive learning and will tailor review sessions to where you need additional help.
 The inclusion of culture into language lessons enables users to gain an understanding of cultural nuances as well as linguistic ones, both of which are important for travel and fluency.

-Why you should try Rocket Languages:
+Why you should try Rocket German:

 - Voice recognition helps improve your pronunciation